irisnet/irishub/docs/concepts/validator-faq.md

 ### How to migrate the validator

-There are many ways to migrate your validator, the most recommand way is:
+There are many ways to migrate your validator, the most recommended way is:

 1. [Run a Full Node](../get-started.md#run-a-full-node) on the new server